Jesus Washes the Disciples’ Feet

 When Jesus came to Peter, Peter was shocked.
 “Stop, I will never allow you to wash my feet!”

 But Jesus told Peter that it was all right.
 Jesus wanted Peter to know that good teachers and leaders love their friends and take care of them.
 They don’t have to act better than everyone else.
-Jesus was the teacher, but he was willing to be like a servant and show love to others.
+Jesus was the teacher, but He was willing to be like a servant and show love to others.

-Jesus told Peter that he wanted to show love to his people in this way.
+Jesus told Peter that He wanted to show love to His people in this way.
 “Peter,” Jesus said, “if you do not let me wash your feet then you are not one of my people”.

 Of course, Peter wanted to be one of Jesus’ people.
 He wanted this so much that he said, “If you want to, then you can wash my feet and my hands and even my head!”

-Jesus taught his disciples many other things after this.
-He knew he would die on the cross, so he told them that he would have to go away.
-Jesus wanted his disciples always to remember that they should love one another.
+Jesus taught His disciples many other things after this.
+He knew He would die on the cross, so He told them that He would have to go away.
+Jesus wanted His disciples always to remember that they should love one another.
 They should not act proud and try to be bossy.
 They should be like servants and help one another.
 If Jesus could do this, then so could they.

 We can read Jesus’ words in our Bibles.
 Jesus said, “I give you a new command: Love each other.
 You must love each other as I have loved you.
 All people will know that you are my followers if you love each other.”

-Jesus showed love to his disciples and helped them.
+Jesus showed love to His disciples and helped them.
 How can you show love to other people?

 top